How do I troubleshoot issues related to PostGIS extension when upgrading my RDS for PostgreSQL instance?

 Remove the PostGIS extension

-If you don't need the PostGIS or dependent extensions in the instance, then drop the extension and recreate them after the upgrade is successful.
+- You don't need the PostGIS or dependent extensions in the instance.

 Note: Dropping the extension also removes the dependent columns.